 The FERC approved PJM tariff defines the offer cap as net CONE times B, rather than including the full logic supporting the definition of the offer cap under the capacity performance paradigm.
-If the tariff had defined the offer cap consistent with PJM's filing in the capacity performance matter, the offer cap would have been net ACR rather than net CONE times B. The MMU filed a complaint with the Commission asserting that the market seller offer cap is overstated.
-The result of an overstated market seller offer cap is to permit the exercise of market power, as occurred in the 2021/2022 BRA.
-That complaint remains pending.
+If the tariff had defined the offer cap consistent with PJM's filing in the capacity performance matter, the offer cap would have been net ACR rather than net CONE times B.

+The MMU filed a complaint with the Commission asserting that the market seller offer cap is overstated.23 The result of an overstated market seller offer cap is to permit the exercise of market power, as occurred in the 2021/2022 BRA.
+On March 18, 2021, the Commission issued an order determining that the current default market seller offer cap "is incorrectly calibrated such that it may unjustly and unreasonably prevent the appropriate review of offers, thereby allowing potential exercises of market power."24 The Commission asked the parties to file briefs to address "whether an alternative method for market power mitigation in the PJM capacity market would better address the concern that the current methodology precludes the Market Monitor from reviewing offers that raise market power concerns and mitigating offers where appropriate."
 The outcome of the complaint could have a significant and standalone impact on clearing prices in the 2022/2023 BRA.